After weeks of using ChatGPT vs Gemini vs Claude for work, writing, and coding, I started to see clear differences.

 In my personal use:

-If you're just starting out, ChatGPT (especially GPT-4o or o3) is your best pick.
-It's fast, beginner-friendly, and cheaper than Opus.
+If you're just starting out, ChatGPT-5.1 is your best pick.
+It's fast, beginner-friendly, and currently its emotional context has been restored than ChatGPT-5.

 Claude is better for students who want to dive deeper into coding logic.